wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

         sudo sh wallarm-4.6.12.aarch64-glibc.sh filtering
         ```

-Commands in the further steps are the same for x86_64 and ARM64 installations.

-### Step 6: Enable Wallarm node to analyze traffic

---8<-- "../include/waf/installation/common-steps-to-enable-traffic-analysis.md"

-### Step 7: Transfer NGINX and postanalytics configuration from old node machine to new
+### Step 6: Transfer NGINX and postanalytics configuration from old node machine to new

 Transfer node-related NGINX configuration and postanalytics configuration from the configuration files on the old machine to the files on a new machine.
 You can do that by copying the required directives.